5 Effective Ways to Use a Gantt Chart

 Gantt Charts have significantly done planning and adding project tasks easier.
 You can easily create a new study using Gantt tools with any software available on the market.
 First, you need to pick a time frame in which the task needs to be done and draw it by dragging your mouse from the start date to the end date.
 Some tools will even enable you to add swim lanes for team members or leaders in charge of each task.

 Milestones are another use of Gantt Charts that can reflect on the success of your project if appropriately managed.
 Adding milestones to your charts will prove that your project is moving forward.
-Meeting each milestone will feel like mini-awards towards the grand finale of your project.
+Meeting each milestone will feel like mini-awards toward the grand finale of your project.
 And they serve as motivation boosts to all team members.
-Ready to streamline project planning process and enhance team productivity with Projectsly?
-Sign Up FREE for 10 users

 So, how do you add a milestone to your project?
 Projectsly—one of the best online software out there—lets you easily create milestones for your project.
 All you need to do is pick a date and create one.

 Another benefit of adding milestones to your charts is adding related information to each milestone.
-So, everyone associated with the project will be well informed at significant project steps.
+So, everyone associated with the project will be well informed about significant project steps.

 4. Create Progress Bars